nbeauvais/nbeauvais.github.io/_pages/about.md

 I'm also interested in how insights from this research can inform our understanding of environmental attitudes and behaviors, educational practices, and behavior change more broadly.

+ ---
+(Website in construction, more to come soon :) )